LibArea/libarea/public/assets/js/tag/README.md

 function onTagifyKeyDown(e){
   if( e.key == 'Enter' &&         // "enter" key pressed
-      !tagify.state.inputText &&  // assuming user is not in the middle oy adding a tag !tagify.state.editing       // user not editing a tag ){
+      !tagify.state.inputText &&  // assuming user is not in the middle or adding a tag !tagify.state.editing       // user not editing a tag ){
     setTimeout(() => formElm.submit())  // put some buffer to make sure tagify has done with whatever, to be on the safe-side